What are bisphosphonates?

 - as treatment for secondary breast cancer in the bone

 How they work

-Bisphosphonates are drugs used to slow down or prevent bone damage.
-You may hear bisphosphonates called bone-hardening or bone strengthening treatment.
+Bisphosphonates slow down or prevent bone damage.
+You may hear bisphosphonates called bone-hardening or bone-strengthening treatment.